Betterton-Lab/CyLaKS/README.md

 ./cylaks.exe [params] [sim-name] filament_forced_slide [n_xlinks] [slide_vel] [mode] [t_pause] [pause_dur]
 ```
 where `n_xlinks` is the number of doubly bound crosslinkers to insert at the beginning of the simulation, `slide_vel` is the imposed velocity of the microtubule(s) in nm/s, and 'mode' selects between the two different imposed force types.
 Setting `mode = 0` selects the kinesin gliding mode, and the input velocity will be the constant gliding velocity _in the absence of any other force_ (i.e, crosslinkers can slow them down).
 Setting `mode = 1` selects the optical trapping mode, and the input velocity will be the constant velocity at which one microtubule is dragged.
 The two optional inputs `t_pause` and `pause_dir` (in seconds) allow for a temporary pause in force application (usually used in force mode 1) to see how the system responds after being allowed to mechanically reorganize after induced sliding.
+### Shepherding
+To run a basic shepherding simulation, use the `params/shepherding.yaml` parameter file.
+This uses a strong shepherding condition of 0.1 nM MAPs + 100 nM motors, and simulates a 120-second-long run by default.
+To change shepherding conditions, edit the `c_bulk` values under the `motors` or `xlinks` entries in the yaml file.
+To change duration of the simulation, edit the `t_run` parameter.
+Full descriptions of all parameters appear in the next section below.
+Once the simulation finishes, a movie can be generated via the `analysis/movie.m` script.

+To recreate the figure panels from the _Farhadi & Fiorenza et al._, utilize the appropriately labeled scripts under the `scripts_simulation` directory.
+These will launch concurrent instances of simulations with the different parameter values used to explore shepherding behavior in our publication.
+The phase diagrams and simulated kymographs in each figure can then be exactly recreated by using the `analysis/shep_phase_displacement.m` and `analysis/generate_fluorescent_kymograph.m` scripts, respectively.

+For the sake of minimizing simulation run times, a timestep of `5 x 10^-5` is used in the default shepherding parameter file.
+This results in relatively large event probabilities which may reduce the accuracy of simulations.
+To enhance accuracy and match what was used in publication, reduce the timestep to `5 x 10^-6`.
+However, note that this can result in simulations taking a few days to complete.
 ### Parameters
 #### General
 ```